METALS-Copper pressured by China property worries after holiday

 * LME prices adjust after one-day Chinese holiday

-* LME copper inventories fall to lowest since Jan (Adds analyst comment, updates prices, changes dateline from SINGAPORE)
+* LME copper inventories fall to lowest since Jan (Updates with official prices)

 By Eric Onstad